 - The liquid is poured into a container which holds cold water causing the pure silver to separate, becoming a clod (a lump or mass).

-- The clod is fashioned into new jewellery with a fabulous back story!
+- The clod is fashioned into new jewelry with a fabulous back story!

 The second process is large scale recycling, which tends to take place on a commercial scale, at an industrial level.
 This process obtains large amounts of silver and involves extracting silver incorporated into items used for general industry so that it can be reused in the creation of more industrial products without the need to invest in more raw silver.
 The processes used are down to the company recycling the silver, however.
 Sterling silver must be separated from the other metals it is combined with like copper or zinc.
 Methods include adding acids such as nitric acid or sulfuric acid, applying heat or using an electric current to separate the metals.